Chatbots vs Intelligent Virtual Assistants

 Most businesses today are trying to implement a conversational solution to help improve overall Customer Experience.
-And if you are a Customer Experience or Digital Transformation professional looking for one, you might be a little confused about the difference between ‘chatbots’ and ‘virtual assistants’, among a host of other terms used for such solutions.
+And if you are a Customer Experience or Digital Transformation professional looking for one, you might be a little confused about the difference between chatbots and intelligent virtual assistants, among a host of other terms used for such solutions.

 Intelligent Virtual Assistant (IVA) is a term that has entered common usage over the past year as a means of discerning ‘good chatbots’ vs’ bad chatbots’.
 Broadly speaking, the term ‘chatbot’ is typically used for a solution that can handle only simple, routine queries and FAQs.
 ‘Intelligent Virtual Assistants’, on the other hand, are more advanced conversational solutions – equipped with NLU (Natural Language Understanding), NLG (Natural Language Generation), and Deep Learning, that enables them to understand and retain context and have more productive conversations with users.

-You can learn more about the fundamental distinction between a chatbot and an Intelligent Virtual Assistant here.
+Learn more about the fundamental distinction between a chatbot and an Intelligent Virtual Assistant.

 Buzzwords and hyperbole aside here’s a quick set of actual examples to tell apart a chatbot and an Intelligent Virtual Assistant based on their capabilities: